kbilsted/CodeQualityAndReadability/Articles/DevOps/ShortDockerTutorial.md

 ### Volume summary

 *Volume mounts* are useful when Docker should own the storage.
-It is said it is faster and more stable.
+They are usually a good default for database files and other container-owned state.

 *Bind mounts* are useful when the host machine and the container should share a specific folder.
-Also during software development it is very transparent to see and change files.
+During software development, they make it transparent to see and change files.

 ## `RUN` - execute during build time

 `RUN` executes commands at build time.
-This is different to `CMD`/`ENTRYPOINT` that execute on startup time.
+This is different from `CMD`/`ENTRYPOINT` that execute when the container starts.

-We use curl to fetch data and print to the screen. we use `set -eux` :
+We use curl to fetch data and print to the screen.
+We use `set -eux`:

-* -e: stop build hvis en kommando fejler
+* `-e`: stop the build if a command fails
-* -u: fejl ved ikke-definerede variabler
-* -x: print kommandoer mens de køres
+* `-u`: fail on undefined variables
+* `-x`: print commands as they run

 The `Dockerfile` content.
 For security reasons ubuntu is not shipped with curl out of the box, so we need first to install it.
 ```